HL7/davinci-alerts/input/pagecontent/StructureDefinition-adt-notification-condition-intro.md

 **Each {{base_type}} must have:**

-1. A reference to US Core Encounter Profile which will be bundled in the message
+1. A reference to Da Vinci Admit/Transfer/Discharge Notification Encounter Profile which will be bundled in the message

 **Additional Profile specific implementation guidance:**

 - Note that for the admission/transfer/discharge scenario, `Condition.encounter` is a "reverse link" to the Encounter resource and cannot be traversed from the MessageHeader within the Message Bundle.
+- The `reference` attribute is required for `Condition.encounter` so there is no question how to find the resource inside the bundle - the use of *only* an `identifier` attribute (in other words, a logical reference) is not permitted.

 ### Examples